-7. Investments
+8. Investments

 In determining whether CSOC has control or significant influence over an investment, CSOC assesses voting rights, the exposure to variable returns, and its ability to use the voting rights to affect the amount of the returns.
 CSOC qualifies as an investment entity under IFRS 10, and therefore accounts for investments it controls at fair value through profit and loss.
+CSOC has significant influence over Lysander because it controls 12% of Lysander and its representation on the board of directors of Lysander.
+As an investment entity, CSOC meets the exemption under IAS 28 that allows CSOC to elect to measure the investment in associates at fair value through profit or loss in accordance with IFRS 9.
 CSOC's primary purpose is defined by its investment objectives and uses the investment strategies available to it as defined in the Circular to meet those objectives.
 CSOC also measures and evaluates the performance of any investment on a fair value basis.
-As described in note 1, CSOF is a wholly owned investment of CSOC.
+As described in Note 1, CSOF is a wholly owned investment of CSOC.